This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-As the golden hues of another happy day begin to illuminate the sky, early-birds who have headed south to Aruba’s sunrise city, San Nicolas, are rewarded with a spectacular start of day show.
+As the golden hues of another happy day in Aruba begin to illuminate the horizon, early birds who have headed south to Aruba’s sunrise city, San Nicolas, are rewarded with a spectacular start of day show.
 Nestled on the east of the island, the second city has long been a spot to witness the light rise, but in recent years, the spotlight has been firmly placed on the city itself.

-So, if you are heading here for sunrise, or even if you aren’t, then perhaps stick around a while to be rewarded by acclaimed street art, artisan goods, and maybe even some steel drums and dancing as the evening starts to descend.
+So, if you are heading here for sunrise, or even if you aren’t, then perhaps stick around a while to be rewarded by acclaimed street art, artisan goods – and maybe even some steel drums and dancing as the dusk falls.

-For many years San Nicolas wasn’t a place many tourists would come and remained rigidly a local community.
-Less than a thirty-minute drive from the capital, Oranjestad, the cruise-ship arrivals preferred to lounge on nearby beaches or buy trinkets from the colonial-style buildings, while longer-term visitors occupied the beaches on the north of the island.
+For many years, San Nicolas wasn’t a place many tourists would come to and remained rigidly a local community.
+Less than a thirty-minute drive from the capital, Oranjestad, the cruise ship arrivals preferred to lounge on nearby beaches or buy trinkets from the colonial-style buildings, while longer-term visitors occupied the beaches on the north of the island.

 But, as the local creative community blossomed, so did the city.
 Employment opportunities were created through the Cosecha Creative Centre, international collaborations and friendships were formed between street artists, and the result is a colourful destination, still very much appealing in its local, personal touch, but against a backdrop of wall murals that easily fit on an Instagram grid.

-One of the artisans setting up for a creative workshop in the centre told me San Nicolas was quite simply ‘the artistic soul of Aruba’, while the gentleman who cracked my coconut on an up-turned oil barrel grinned as he recalled all the work they as a community had put into making San Nicolas a destination worth visiting and ‘forgetting about the beaches for a while’.
+One of the artisans setting up for a creative workshop in the centre told me San Nicolas was quite simply ‘the artistic soul of Aruba’.
+The gentleman who cracked my coconut on an upturned oil barrel grinned as he recalled all the work they as a community had put into making San Nicolas a destination worth visiting and ‘forgetting about the beaches for a while’.

 Behind the murals of smiling-faces are coffee shops with white tiles and painted ceilings, among the elaborate falling deck of cards stencilled onto another building is a Chinese restaurant, down alleys where books and motos for life are spraypainted in such details, are little souvenir shops of strictly local arts.
 It might be a compact city, but the creativity certainly isn’t lacking.